benkauffman/OwinSelfHosted/README.md

 # OwinSelfHosted
 C# self hosted OWIN web API

-No need to clone the repo... if you have docker installed
+There is no need to clone the repo ...
+<br>install <a href="https://docs.docker.com/engine/installation/">docker</a>
-<br> to build the image run `docker build -t owin-web-service https://github.com/benkauffman/OwinSelfHosted.git#master:OwinSelfHosted`
+<br>run `docker build -t owin-web-service https://github.com/benkauffman/OwinSelfHosted.git#master:OwinSelfHosted` to build the image
-<br> to run the image in a container run `docker run -d -h localhost -p 9000:9000 owin-web-service`
+<br>then run `docker run -d -h localhost -p 9000:9000 owin-web-service` to run the image in a container
+<br>you can then navigate to or curl `http://localhost:9000/api/example`